UNDP-Data/geohub/docker/README.md

 cd ../..
 ```

-also, copy .env to `docker` folder for the database connection string for pg_tileserv
+also, copy .env to `docker` folder for the database connection string for pg_tileserv if you are going to connect to remote database server.

 ```shell
 cp sites/geohub/.env docker/.env